MarianneTeixido/MarianneTeixido/README.md

 # Hi! <img src="https://media.giphy.com/media/xAqHUL21pMHe0/giphy.gif" width="45px"></a>
-## Web Developer and Creative Technologist 💻👾
 My name is Marianne Teixidó.
-My interest in web programming is the result of my artistic and teaching work with technologies and design.
+I'm a web developer and creative technologist 💻👾 My interest in web programming is the result of my artistic and teaching work with technologies and design.
 I am an interdisciplinary person, in a constant learning process.
 My curiosity and passion makes me delve into the guts of software to make complexity accessible.
 - 🔭 I’m currently working on Laboratoria as Front-end developer
 - ✉️ You can contact me at marianne.teixido@gmail.com
 - 🧠 I'm learning __ReactJS__ and __Machine Learning__. _Angular soon !_